How Much Sleep Is Too Much And What Does It Signal

 Sleeping and napping for more than 10 hours a day and still feeling fatigued can mean you have hypersomnia as a primary condition.
 It can lead to or be a result of a numerous other disorders.
 The following are just a few most common clinical reasons for oversleeping.

 Sleeping too much can mean that you are depressed.
 Actually, insomnia and hypersomnia are the first symptoms of depression and it's probably where you should start, when discussing your issue with your doctor.

 Depression is strongly linked to low motivation, low self-esteem, a sense of worthlessness and pointlessness, apathy, and negative thinking.
 All of these criteria can force a person to seek shelter from this bleak reality, hide from dull responsibilities, and from social engagements.

 Sleep becomes a sort of haven, giving the opportunity to lose oneself in the privacy of dreaming.
-However, sleeping for too long usually results in bad mood and self-hatred, which, in turn, feeds the illness further.
+However, sleeping for too long usually results in a bad mood and self-hatred, which, in turn, feeds the illness further.